Robert D. Aiken, MD, Co-Director

 Yaron A. Moshel, MD, PhD, a neurosurgeon at Atlantic NeuroSurgical Specialists, is co-director of the Gerald J. Glasser Brain Tumor Center and a clinical assistant professor of neurosurgery at NYU Langone Medical Center.
 Dr. Moshel is one of a select few surgeons who specialize in removing deep-seated brain tumors using computer-guided navigation, awake intraoperative brain mapping, endoscopy, and microsurgery.
 He also specializes in microsurgical approaches to skull base and spine tumors as well as endoscopic transnasal surgery for pituitary and skull base lesions.
 Dr. Moshel completed advanced fellowship training in neuro-oncology, stereotactic surgery and skull base surgery at New York University Medical Center.
 He further completed a research fellowship in minimally invasive endoscopic skull base surgery at New York-Presbyterian Hospital/ Weill Cornell Medical Center.
 A New Jersey Monthly “Top Doc,” Dr. Moshel has received numerous awards for his clinical excellence and dedication to his patients.
 He is actively involved in the Center for Hope Foundation, a nonprofit group that provides support for patients suffering from brain tumors, and their loved ones.

 Nicholas Metrus, MD, is a board-certified, fellowship-trained neuro-oncologist specializing in the diagnosis and treatment of brain tumors.
+He is board certified in neurology by the American Board of Psychiatry and neuro-oncology by the United Council for Neurologic Subspecialties.
 Dr. Metrus pursued his fellowship training in neuro-oncology at MD Anderson Cancer Center in Houston, TX.

 Brian D. Beyerl, MD, is a neurosurgeon at Atlantic NeuroSurgical Specialists.
 He completed his neurosurgical residency at Massachusetts General Hospital, Harvard Medical School in Boston.